VickeyDounde/Static_web_app/README.md

-# Creating a markdown summary for hosting a static website in AWS with S3, Route 53, Lambda, and DynamoDB

-summary_content_static_website = """
 # Hosting a Static Website in AWS

 This project involves hosting a static website on AWS using S3, Route 53, Lambda, and DynamoDB.
 The website includes HTML, CSS, and JavaScript files, and captures user registration data, storing it in DynamoDB via a Lambda function.